-- 4.14 Previously Disclosed Material Forward-Looking Information If an issuer, at the time it files a short form prospectus, - 1. has previously disclosed to the public material forward-looking information for a period that is not yet complete; - 2. is aware of events and circumstances that are reasonably likely to cause actual results to differ materially from the material forward-looking information; and the issuer should discuss those events and circumstances, and the expected differences from the material forward-looking information, in the short form prospectus.
+- 4.14 Previously Disclosed Material Forward-Looking Information If an issuer, at the time it files a short form prospectus, - 1. has previously disclosed to the public material forward-looking information for a period that is not yet complete; - 2. is aware of events and circumstances that are reasonably likely to cause actual results to differ materially from the material forward-looking information; and - 3. has not filed an MD&A with the securities regulatory authorities that discusses those events and circumstances and expected differences from the material forward-looking information, as required by section 5.8 of NI 51-102, the issuer should discuss those events and circumstances, and the expected differences from the material forward-looking information, in the short form prospectus.